-Term Meaning Accessible Property Fixed property assets that are easily reached from a public place.
-Graffiti can be removed from Accessible Property without the consent of the owner/ occupier in accordance with Section 12 of th Graffiti Control Act 2008.
-Graffiti Any unlawful inscription, word, figure or word design that is marked, scratched, drawn, sprayed, painted, pasted, applied or otherwise affixed to a surface of an asset, including posters, notices, stickers and bill posters.
-Street Art Art that is painted, marked or otherwise affixed to the outside of a building and that is visible from a public place, which has the approval of the owner of the building on which the street art is located or any statutory authorities.
-Street Art cannot project more than 30mm from a wall or other surface, cannot be a sign or advertising and must not contain material that discriminates against or vilifies any person or group, or is offensive or sexually explicit.
-Non Accessible Property Fixed property assets which the City requires Owner's Consent to enter the property in order to carry out Graffiti removal works.
+Definitions Term Meaning Accessible Property Fixed property assets that are easily reached from a public place.
+Graffiti can be removed from Accessible Property without the consent of the owner/ occupier in accordance with Section 12 of the Graffiti Control Act 2008.
+Graffiti Any unlawful inscription, word, figure, or word design that is marked, scratched, drawn, sprayed, painted, pasted, applied, or otherwise affixed to a surface of an asset, including posters, notices, stickers and bill posters.
+Murals and street art Art that is painted, marked or otherwise affixed to the outside of a building or structure and that is visible from a public place, which has the approval of the owner of the building on which the art is located, and of any relevant statutory authorities.
+Murals and street art cannot project more than 30mm from a wall or other surface, cannot be a sign or advertising and must not contain material that discriminates against or vilifies any person or group, or is offensive or sexually explicit.
+It does not include repainting a building.
+Character precincts Areas designated for display of community posters and notices including those with social, political, and environmental content or those which relate to events such as school fetes, markets, garage sales or missing persons / animals' notices.
+Non-Accessible Property Fixed property assets for which the City requires Owner's Consent to enter the property in order to undertake graffiti removal works.
+Owner's Consent The consent required from the owner/occupant in order to remove graffiti from Non-Accessible Property in accordance with Section 11 of the Graffiti Control Act 2008.
+Priority Zones (24 Hour) Main streets that are inspected every 24 hours to identify incidents of graffiti for removal.